lodexinc/trello-to-sql/README.md

 Well, this is pretty straight forward.
 This web application will access your Trello board and then create a local MS SQL database with all your boards, lists, cards and their actions.
 This makes reporting a breeze.
 You can calculate the duration of a card in a list, resources assigned etc.

-**Trello API key:**
+**Get a Trello API key:**

-Get an Application Key from Trello and insert it in the web.config file:
+Proceed to the below link to get an API Key from Trello, then insert it in the web.config file:

 [https://trello.com/app-key/](https://trello.com/app-key/)